felixnie/Netflix-Prize-IMDB-TMDB-Joint-Dataset/README.md

 # Why joint dataset?

-- The prestigious Netflix Prize dataset only hosts ratings, titles and release years, while larger datasets have rich information on the genres and credits.
+The prestigious Netflix Prize dataset only hosts ratings, titles and release years, while larger datasets have rich information on the genres and credits.

-- While aligning movies and TV shows in the Netflix Prize dataset, it's impractical to simply find the matching year and title because:
+While aligning movies and TV shows in the Netflix Prize dataset, it's impractical to simply find the matching year and title since:

 - the years may correspond to the release of DVD rather than the theatre release.

 - the titles are slightly different between datasets.

-- More and more open datasets are becoming private, making the old scraping methods deprecated.

-- The scraping scripts for augmentation can be applied to other datasets.
-See my [other datasets](#other-datasets).

 # What's included?